SECTIONS CLOSE

 Published on Wednesday, February 18, 2026 - 20:46

-Rivers knew she couldn’t be the only one experiencing this exhausting shopping process.
-After spending 30 years in a corporate career, Rivers used her frustrations to pursue her passion and start solving this problem.
-The September Collective is a response and a platform dedicated to curating timeless, high-quality pieces that bridge the gap between heritage and modern living, available 365 days a year.
+Leslie knew she couldn’t be the only one experiencing this exhausting shopping process.
+After spending 30 years in a corporate career, Leslie used her frustrations to pursue her passion and start solving this problem.
+September Collective is a response and a platform dedicated to curating timeless, high-quality pieces that bridge the gap between heritage and modern living, available 365 days a year.

 260218 September Collective Product

-What the September Collective does differently is share the artisans more prominently with the buyers.
-Rivers sources the designers herself from African countries including South Africa, Ghana, Kenya, Nigeria and Uganda, as well as within the diaspora in Canada.
+What September Collective does differently is share the artisans more prominently with the buyers.
+Leslie sources the designers herself from African countries, including South Africa, Ghana, Kenya, Nigeria and Uganda, as well as within the diaspora in Canada and the US.
 The artisans' stories are displayed on the website so clients know exactly who they are buying from, as she believes it’s important to develop a personal relationship with the vendors.
 She has stumbled across brands in the community and at art fairs.

 She adds that she recommends artists' prices for sustainability, not approval.
 “There is often pressure on Black-owned brands to lower prices in order to feel accessible or to gain entry into broader markets.
 From a pricing perspective, underpricing can undermine both the artisans you're representing and the business's longevity.
 I have learned that when pricing, you must account for the ethical sourcing, if you do the small batch production, if you're focused on providing the artisans with a living wage, which for me is so important.
 When you're pricing for the sustainability of your business, you're allowing the brand to operate with dignity and consistency.”
 She adds that high price points also signal that the items are not disposable goods but heirloom pieces to be passed down from generation to generation.